Custom Search

 • and Modelene.

-They are examined briefly under each brand of clay listed.
+They are examined briefly under each brand of modeling compound listed.

 Fimo can help you create your DollhouseShe also recommends that we not mix different brands because it may effect long-term durability of our polymer clay miniatures.
 And we can not have that!

-We mean, if you have painstakingly worked on your doll you will want it to last.
+We mean, if you have painstakingly worked on your tiny person you will want it to last.
 It may make a valuable heirloom to pass on to that adorable grandchild of yours some day.

 So don't mix the clays even if you are tempted.
 By all means, though, mix within the brand names just do not cross mix.
 For example, DO MIX Fimo products with Fimo products.
 But DO NOT MIX Fimo products with Sculpey products.